maciur/TrafficComet.Splunk/README.md

   }
 ```

-### Splunk Configuration
+## Splunk Configuration
+### Indexes
 Create a new 3 indexes in Splunk:
-  - root index - index should have same name like value in Splunk.Collectors.Http.Index property from config file,
+  - Root index - index should have same name like value in Splunk.Collectors.Http.Index property from config file,
-  - second index for requests logs - {index-root-name}-{value from RequestsIndexPrefix from config file}
+  - Second index for requests logs - {index-root-name}-{value from RequestsIndexPrefix from config file}
-  - third index for responses logs - {index-root-name}-{value from ResponseIndexPrefix from config file}
+  - Third index for responses logs - {index-root-name}-{value from ResponseIndexPrefix from config file}

+### HEC
+Create and configure HEC in Splunk https://docs.splunk.com/Documentation/Splunk/7.2.3/Data/UsetheHTTPEventCollector

+### Files & Directories
+Configure Splunk to load logs from Directory https://docs.splunk.com/Documentation/Splunk/7.2.3/Data/MonitorfilesanddirectorieswithSplunkWeb

+- Load logs from Splunk.Collectors.Folder.Path to root index
+- Load logs from Splunk.Collectors.Folder.RequestsFolder to {index-root-name}-{value from RequestsIndexPrefix from config file}
+- Load logs from Splunk.Collectors.Folder.ResponsesFolder to {index-root-name}-{value from ResponseIndexPrefix from config file}